vicotrbb/sqltemple/website/src/content/docs/09-agent-sidebar.md

 - Be specific about the business question (“Join task_executions with execution_events by correlation_id”) to reduce follow-up tool calls.
 - Use the conversation history to branch: reopen a past session, then continue or start a new draft.
-- Keep an eye on the Processing dropdowns when troubleshooting—if a tool failed (e.g., no schema access), the agent will log that there.
+- Keep an eye on the Processing dropdowns when troubleshooting, if a tool failed (e.g., no schema access), the agent will log that there.

 With the agent sidebar you can go from idea → verified SQL → executed results without leaving SQLTemple or losing the audit trail of how the answer was produced.